You need an account to use the NZ Navigator tool.

 - action plan guidance to help you develop your improvement plan and

-- some additional analysis for multiple participant assessments and branch assessments.
+- some additional analysis for multiple participant assessments.

 Look at your report, the spider graphs and results.